21 Ways to Use Slack Bots to Simplify Everyday Tasks

 Connect Slack to your Google Calendar and get handy event notifications

 Here’s another reason to never venture outside the realms of Slack: you can use it for calendar notifications.
-Connecting your calendar is easily done — you just need to add the Google Calendar app to Slack.
+Connecting your calendar is easy with Google Calendar for Slack.

 Select which calendar sends notifications to which channel, and you’re away.
 Check out Slack’s help doc on the topic for more information.